Student Opportunities

 Interprofessional Health Showcase

 The Center for Health IPE hosts an Interprofessional Health Showcase every year in April.
-Students (undergraduate and graduate) and residents are invited to share their projects in one of three categories (community engagement, quality improvement, and research).
+Students (undergraduate and graduate) and residents are invited to share their projects in one of four categories (community engagement, quality improvement, health innovation, and research).
 Projects pertain to advancing population health and creating healthier communities.
 Awards are given for best poster among all categories.
-Read more here>
+Read more here>.

 Interprofessional Peer Health Consulting